rubendm92/game-of-life/README.md

 In the `World` class you'll find a `when` statement from Kotlin that in fact is a type of conditional, like a switch.
 I used this for the sake of clarity, but I hope you agree that this can be easily replace with a Map of two entries and a `getOrDefault` (I'm not writing the conditional in that case :))

+_Edit: I have trolls as friends and they are incapable of imagining a Map instead of when, so I'll replace it 🤷‍♂️_

 ## Disclaimer

 I didn't intend the solution to be perfect.
 There are some names that are not quite expressive maybe, and for making the test easier I used some `data classes` to have implemented the `equals` method.